 Choose Location Wisely

 While any location might be considered a good location to install a skylight, there are many factors that determine the absolute best location to install a skylight.
 The same considerations need be taken when choosing the proper type and size of skylight for the install and the need for accessories like blinds.

 You should consider the direction the roof is facing where the skylight will be installed to determine the amount of exposure the skylight will receive.
 For example, if you install a skylight on a sloping roof that faces toward the south, you will need to take the long hours of exposure/direct sunlight into consideration.
 The sunlight will surely provide additional natural light to the living space but also has potential warm the room.
-If the warming effect of the direct sunlight is a concern light filtering, room darkening, or venetian blinds may need to be considered as an accessory to the skylight.
+If the warming effect of the direct sunlight is a concern, skylight blinds such as light filtering, room darkening, or venetian blinds may need to be considered as an accessory to the skylight.
 On the other hand, north facing skylights tend to offer diffused lighting year-round for a less intense effect.
 Take some time to inspect the way the sun moves over your home to help choose the ideal location for your next skylight installation.

 Go Big and Bright

 Installing small skylights may seem like a good way to save money on your project but the larger your skylights are the more effective they’re bound to be overall – this alone may overshadow the savings you might’ve realized during the buying process.
 Consider spending a little more upfront for larger skylights as they are sure to pay for themselves in terms of convenience, airflow, and lighting benefits.
 Ideally, a skylight should be big enough to brighten at least half of the room it is in once it’s installed— the SkylightsForLess team is available to help answer any questions you have with regard determining the best type of skylight for your project as well as how each skylight you consider purchasing will perform once installed.